Battered Wife Syndrome Doesn't Have To Be A Dead End Street

-The battered wife syndrome brings to mind the "can't see the forest for the trees" saying.
+The battered wife syndrome is exactly like "not seeing the forest for the trees."
 When you're in among the trees, you can't see the forest, and when you're in among the battered wife issues, you can't see the syndrome.

 If you can't see what's really happening, you will feel trapped and helpless--and you're not.

 By the way, we could just as easily be talking about the "battered woman syndrome."
 This can happen to anyone in a relationship.

 So, on this page you will learn to identify the trees (issues), so that you can find your way out of the forest (syndrome).